GaMeNu/HFCNotificator/README.md

 ## A bot to send Discord notifications for HFC alerts
 ### Created by GaMeNu and yrrad8

-> **NOTICE:** This project might be deprecated soon, as I don't really wanna work on it anymore.
+> **NOTICE:** This project might be deprecated soon.
 Please consider looking into better alternatives (e.g. [RanAlerts](https://ran-alerts.com/invite)), or forking the project.
 Sorry for anyone who used it (all 2 of you)

 > **IMPORTANT:** This bot is unofficial!
 Please do not rely on it alone.